 Initially children learn about general historical themes including changes in living memory, everyday lives of people, famous men and women, change and developments over time, reasons for events, and different interpretations of history.

 In Key Stage 2 we teach specific historical periods at times, including:

 - changes in Britain from Stone Age to Iron Age

 - the Roman Empire and its impact on Britain

-- Britain's settlement by others (including Vikings, Anglo-Saxons and Scots), Aspects of themes in British history since 1066 (such as features of Victorian Britain), Ancient Greece and Ancient Egypt (or other early civilisation), and a non-European society that contrasts with British history
+- Britain's settlement by others (including Vikings, Anglo-Saxons and Scots), Aspects of themes in British history since 1066 (such as features of Victorian Britain), Ancient Greece and Ancient Egypt (or other early civilisation), and a non-European society (the Ancient Maya) that contrasts with British history

 - an aspect of our local history is also investigated.